jiewwwang/Single-cell-retinal-regeneration/README.md

 ## Integrated Regulatory Network Analysis (IReNA)
-The first version of R package IReNA is named GReNA (General Regulatory Network Analysis) and accessible in https://github.com/jiang-junyao/GReNA.
-GReNA only uses expression profiles (e.g., scRNA-seq data) to reconstruct regulatory networks.
-Later, we will update the version of IReNA which could perform regulatory network analysis through integrating scRNA-seq with ATAC-seq.
+The first version of R package IReNA is accessible in https://github.com/jiang-junyao/IReNA.